DJBen/TemplateImageView/README.md

 ## Usage
+### Note
+This project works on Xcode 6.3 Swift 1.2 beta 2, but not previous releases of Xcode.
+### Installation
+- Cocoapods: Add `pod 'TemplateImageView'` to your Podfile and `pod install`.
-For now: download `Classes/TemplateImageView.swift` and plug it into your code.
+- Manual: Download `Classes/TemplateImageView.swift` and plug it into your code.
 Create a new `UIView` and change its class into `TemplateImageView`.

-Cocoapods incoming.

 ## Properties
 It provides many `@IBInspectable` properties for you to change in the storyboard of Xcode 6+ on the fly.